Erasmus Courses for Teachers in Rome, Italy

 Since the Middle Ages, as the Catholic Church gained power all over Europe, the Popes financed the greatest Italian masters, in particular during the Sixteenth and Seventeenth Centuries.
 As a consequence, churches and museums in Rome host among the best Italian works of art.
 Witnessing such a glorious past to future humanity, Rome has been known as the “Eternal City” since the elegiac poet Albius Tibullus, I century BC.

-The richness of the many internationally recognized cultural hubs, combined with a favourable climate, fantastic city landscapes and marvellous food, has led Rome to attract millions of tourists every year.
+The richness of the many internationally recognized cultural hubs, combined with a favorable climate, fantastic city landscapes, and marvelous food, has led Rome to attract millions of tourists every year.

 1) Colosseum